kryptokrona/kryptokrona-docs/guides/mining/Mining.md

 Done!!
 The miner will now start scanning your hardware and will begin mining.
 Cowabunga dude!

-XMR-Stak will save your configuration in `config.txt` in the same directory from which XMR-Stak was first run.
+XMR-Stak will save your configuration in `config.txt` in the same directory from which it was first run.
 Run XMR-Stak again from the same directory to reuse the configuration.

 ## Mining Pools